Standard Terms and Conditions v3.2 – December 2013

 The Customer shall be liable for all Charges incurred and other sums owed under this Agreement regardless of the identity of the person using the relevant Services, whether incurred in the course of the Customer’s business or any other use (including fraudulent or improper use) save where such use arises out of the fraudulent actions of Arrow or its agents.
 Customer further acknowledges that in no circumstances shall Arrow have any liability to the Customer or any third party in respect of any fraud perpetrated by the Customer Group or any third party howsoever occurring, including any access gained through fraudulent access to the Services.
 The Customer shall immediately notify Arrow if it becomes aware of or suspects any fraudulent use of the Services.
 Where Arrow is providing maintenance services only, Arrow shall use reasonable endeavours to secure the Customer’s equipment against fraudulent access, however Arrow shall not be responsible for any sums due to third party suppliers for any fraudulent mis-use of the Services.

 6.1 Arrow shall be entitled in its sole discretion to elect to suspend any or all of the Services until further notice in the event that:

 6.1.1 Arrow is entitled to terminate all or any part of this Agreement, without prejudice to Arrow’s right subsequently to terminate all or any part of this Agreement; or

-6.1.2 if an Infrastructure Provider ceases to supply Arrow or suspends provision of Service Infrastructure to Arrow for whatever reason; or
+6.1.2 if an Infrastructure Provider ceases to supply Arrow or suspends provision of Service Infrastructure to Arrow for whatever reason, save where such cessation or suspension is due to the fault of Arrow; or

 6.1.3 if Arrow is obliged to comply with an order, instruction or request of Government, an emergency service organisation or other competent administrative authority; or